CrystallizeAPI/bulk-edit-import-app/README.md

-# Plantasjen Bulk Edit Import App
+# Bulk Edit Import App

 > Import app that provides a UI for importing and mapping datasets to Crystallize.